 Optimize your minimum order value

-- Too high minimum = fewer orders
+- Too high minimum = fewer total orders

 How do you calculate the cost price impact of larger orders?